 - How can we build fully open systems that permit multiple parties to establish ownership and control over various parts of a system?

 In past projects, I led the research and development of the firmware and operating system inside the IBM 4758.
 The 4758 was a tamper-responding secure coprocessor that earned the world's first FIPS 140-1 overall level 4 certificate (certificate #35).
-It is in its third generation, now known as the IBM 4765 Cryptographic Coprocessor.
+It is in its fourth generation, now known as the IBM PCIe Crypto Card V4.
 I also led the research and development of a high assurance smart card operating system.

 Two other fun (past) projects:

 - Security consultant to a Billion Dollar Bracket Challenge project for a US college basketball tournament

 - Security consultant to a Watson Health Project which focused on personalizing treatment options to cancer patients

 You can read more about my career path here.